robertmaxwilliams/indefinitely-scalable/README.md

 - standard \*nix tools: make, gcc, curl.
 Honestly, if your computer doesn't have those it's hard to call it a computer.

+## Windows Instructions (cygwin)

-If you're on windows, you might be able to do this with Cygwin.
+If you're on windows, go to the bottom of the readmy and follow those intructions carefully.

 # User interface